 Organic vitamins are available for those who do not want to ingest man-made ingredients.
-Often-times, these vitamins are labelled as 'natural'.
+Oftentimes, these vitamins are labeled as 'natural'.
 Read the labels carefully and make sure they still have the necessary vitamins and minerals.

 Prenatal Vitamins Side Effects